 Northern Waters Casino Resort secured a partnership with PointsBet to bring sportsbooks into its casino.
 However, this deal does not put a land-based casino inside of Northern Waters Casino Resort.
 Instead, PointsBet agreed to provide online sportsbook and casino services.
 There’s a separate deal for PointsBet to operate a retail sportsbook inside this casino.
 This shows how critical online sports betting is for not only PointsBet but also the casinos hoping to generate new revenue from these new ventures.

-Kambi Group announced a partnership to bring sportsbooks and online sports betting to the 3 Four Winds casinos in Michigan.
+Kambi Group announced a partnership to bring sportsbooks and online sports betting to the trio of Four Winds casinos in Michigan.
 In July 2020, the three casinos in New Buffalo, Dowagiac, and Hartford, Michigan, launched their live, retail sportsbook operations.
 Four Winds New Buffalo has 18 kiosks while the properties in Hartford and Dowagiac each have six.
 Full online sports betting is expected later in the year.

 In July 2020, BetAmerica announced a partnership with Island Resort & Casino to offer both online sports betting and casino gaming.
 BetAmerica already operates successful iGaming sites in New Jersey, Pennsylvania, Indiana, and Mississippi.
 The partnership also includes a retail sportsbook that will be operated at the casino in Harris, Michigan.